zzossig/hugo-theme-zzo/README.md

-themeOptions = ["dark", "light", "hacker", "solarized", "kimbie"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page. type can be set in front matter or default to folder name.
+themeOptions = ["dark", "light", "hacker", "solarized", "kimbie"] # select options for site color theme notAllowedTypesInHome = ["contact", "talks", "about"] # not allowed page types in home page. type can be set in front matter or default to folder name. notAllowedTypesInHomeSidebar = ["about", "archive"] # not allowed page types in home page sidebar(recent post titles).

 # header
 homeHeaderType = "text" # text, img, slide